Don’t let doubt stop you from growing your business

 The Scalable Business

 There are really good reasons that 95% of businesses don’t make this leap and continue to bump along as ‘lifestyle’ businesses.
-This is the stage where substantial changes need to be made in order to allow the business to grow and thrive.
+This is the stage where substantial changes need to be made in order to allow you to start growing your business and allowing it to thrive.
 This is about allowing you the freedom to operate how you want to in the business.
 This does mean change.
 A competent and professional management team must be put into place – which some owners find difficult as it means handing over the reins and ceding control over the day-to-day.
 It also may mean changing the faces in the business.
 The co-founder’s aunt who did the books has to be replaced with a proper dedicated bookkeeper.
 A proper sales-team must be put into place.
 Not only will these changes be painful, but they will be expensive too!
 There will be new salaries to pay and no extra sales to cover them at the beginning at least!
 Often the founders of the business will miss being the centre of everything!

 The Sellable Business

 Whichever stage you are at in your business journey, I can help you with the transition to the next.
-Please visit my website and book in a free business health check here: https://bit.ly/2XD6o65
+I offer business advice and support in the Hereford area.
+For more information, or to book a free Business Health Check, please have a look at my website here.